 Summarize the inappropriate use of medical abbreviations and highlight the role of the interprofessional team in avoiding acting on orders that are unclear due to the use of an abbreviation.

-Use of medical abbreviations in medicine is not new.
+The use of medical abbreviations in medicine is not new.
 Since the development of mainstream medicine nearly 200 years ago, abbreviations have been used.
 While initially, the abbreviations were limited to the writing of prescriptions, today, abbreviations have become very common in all aspects of medical documentation.
-Medical abbreviations are used in all medical and surgical departments, during surgery, the emergency room, and at discharge.
+Medical abbreviations are used in all medical and surgical departments, during surgery, in the emergency room, and at discharge.
 One area where medical abbreviations are used most often and are a cause for concern is when writing drug orders.
 Until recently, the use of abbreviations has never been regulated, and there is no universal rule as to which abbreviations can be used and which ones cannot.
-In fact, over the past 3 decades, some healthcare workers have been making up abbreviations.
-The long-standing practice of writing medical abbreviation has become so entrenched in healthcare that even the most junior medical and nursing school graduates are very accustomed to writing them.
+In fact, over the past three decades, some healthcare workers have been making up abbreviations.
+The long-standing practice of writing medical abbreviations has become so entrenched in healthcare that even the most junior medical and nursing school graduates are accustomed to writing them.
 In fact, many healthcare institutions have specialized lists of abbreviations that can be used.
 The use of medical abbreviations is not only an American phenomenon but a global problem.

 Issues of Concern